This dream was so adorable, I just had to post it again! This version has been updated so it makes more sense.

 And so the flashback begins!

-It was back in primary school (so I was around 6 – 9 years old) when there was still only one class per year.
-The single storey building, cold and breezy.
-The tiny wooden chairs that changed size and colour for each year.
-(Basically, the seats start out really small for 4-5 year olds, bigger for bigger kids aged 6-7 and so on).
+Flashback to primary school when I was seven years old.
+Back then there was still only one class per year.
+The aged single storey building was cold and breezy.
+The uncomfortable wooden chairs got bigger and changed colour for each year (Basically, the seats start out really small for 4-5 year olds, bigger for bigger kids aged 6-7 and so on).
 Looking back now as a teenager, the school wasn’t that strict but things were different through the eyes of an innocent and clueless seven-year-old.

-My friend got sent to detention for a silly reason I thought it was really unfair.
-I don’t know the exact reason but lets say for wearing the PE uniform on the wrong day.
-Especially since, back then, the detention room felt like a prison.
-It was a room situated at the back of the school.
-There were no colourful pictures or posters on the walls, nor a speck of dirt to be seen.
-It was truly intimidating for a small child.
-The room was always silent.
-An hour of detention, silence, and the watchful eye of the deputy principal was one of the scariest things a child could experience in primary school.
+When my friend got sent to detention for a silly reason I thought it was really unfair.
+I don’t know the exact reason but let’s say for wearing the PE uniform on the wrong day.
+Especially since, back then, the detention room felt like a prison; it was a room situated at the very back of the school.
+A colourless room, where no pictures or posters decorated the walls, nor could a speck of dirt be seen.
+The silent room was truly intimidating for a small child.
+An hour of detention in silence under the watchful eye of the fearful deputy principal was one of the scariest things a child could experience in primary school.

 Back to the present:

-The principal had finally finished his morning announcements just in time for the first bell to ring.
+Just as the first bell rang, the principal finished his morning announcements.
 I follow my peers shuffling out the side exit with a big grin on my face.
-My best friend asking me ‘What are you so happy about?’
+My best friend asked ‘What are you so happy about?’
 (The same friend from primary school).

 ‘Oh nothing, just remembered something funny’